mandiant/flare-fakenet-ng/README.md

     git clone https://github.com/fireeye/flare-fakenet-ng

-Execute FakeNet-NG by running it with a Python interpreter:
+Execute FakeNet-NG by running it with a Python interpreter in a privileged
+shell:

     python fakenet.py